axiomgaming/lostark_theory/relic_sets.md

 ## Swamp of Yearning

+Support classes.
+Increased damage and Swiftness for the party, and identity gain plus move speed for the wearer.

 **2 Piece Set Bonus**

 - On successful hit, gain Wartorn Blessing: + 15% Move Speed and Specialty Meter gain from landing an attack for 16s